agentzel/agentzel.github.io/_pages/about.md

   - /about.html
 ---

 I am a member of the [Knowledge Dicovery Lab](https://kdl.cs.umass.edu/index.html) at the University of Massachusetts Amherst, working with [David Jensen](https://people.cs.umass.edu/~jensen/).
-My research interests include causal inference, evaluation methods, time series analysis, and anomaly detection.
-I enjoy working in applied domains, and have done work in insider threat detection and jet engine maintenance forecasting.
-My current work focuses on techniques for comparing and evaluting algorithms for causal discovery.
+My current research focuses on evaluation methods for causal modeling algorithms.
+I also work on applying causal learning techniques to better understand complex systems.
+I enjoy working in applied domains, and have done work in insider threat detection, jet engine maintenance forecasting, and explaining RL agent performance in Starcraft 2.